-Cooperation in infrastructure provision is also an important element of most regional integration schemes such as SADC.
-Especially in the transport sector considerable cost reductions can be achieved.
+Infrastructure provision: regional cooperation, privatisation and competition reductions can be achieved.
 As 6 of the 14 SADC countries are landlocked transport is especially important for them (Robinson, 1996).
 The coverage of African countries with infrastructure as well as its maintenance is much lower than in other regions.
 For example teledensity in SADC countries is lower than the average for developing countries.
 Accordingly prices of infrastructure are much higher.
 Freight rates for rail transport are on average around double those in Asia and air transport is even four times more costly than in East Asia.
 This results in a share of freight and insurance payments of 15 % of exports earnings in Africa compared to 6 % for the average for all developing countries (Collier/Gunning, 1999).
 However, in recent years, especially with the privatisation of parts of infrastructure, progress has been made.
 In the SADC region there is a growing number of transport corridors that are also regarded as regions with investment potential.
-It is not only in the well-known Maputu Development Corridor but also the Tazara Development Corridor between Tanzania and Zambia, the Walvis Bay Development Corridor between Botswana and Namibia and others where new investment into rail and road routes and therefore between linkages within the region are expected.
+It is not only in the well-known Maputu Development Corridor but also the Tazara Development Corridor between Tanzania and Zambia, the Walvis Bay Development Corridor between Botswana and Namibia and others where new investment into rail and road routes and therefore better linkages within the region are expected.
 In most SADC countries national airlines have been privatised or are on the way and new competitors have been established, so that prices are likely to go down (FISCU, 1999).